crista/exercises-in-programming-style/README.md

 Additions are welcome!

 You can contribute:
-- an example program that follows one of the existing styles, but written in a different programming language
+- new exercises related to the existing styles
 - an entirely new programming style
 - new names for the existing styles
 - discussion of names, pros and cons of each style

-Please follow the conventions suggested by the existing code base,
-specifically:

-- If you are contributing a program in a different programming language, add that file to the corresponding style folder and call it tf-nn.ext, where nn is the style number and ext is the language's standard extension suffix.
+Because this project and the companion book are used in courses, at the suggestion of several students I am no longer accepting contributions of the existing styles written in different programming languages.
+That is the first exercise that the students do.
+Having the solutions easily available here will rob future students of the learning experience!

-- If you are contributing a new style, make a new folder called nn-funname and add an example program in that folder called tf-nn.ext. (nn is the next avalaible number in the collection) Additionally, add a README.md file that clearly describes the
+Please follow the conventions suggested by the existing code base, specifically, if you are contributing a new style, make a new folder called nn-funname and add an example program in that folder called tf-nn.ext. (nn is the next avalaible number in the collection) Additionally, add a README.md file that clearly describes the